datastraine/zillow-cluster-project/README.md

 ## Acquire
 The data we are looking at is the Zillow data provided by the CodeUp(TM) and focus in on the predictions made in 2017 and only on single unit properties.

 The SQL used to pull the data can be found via the [acquire.py]() function located in this repo.
-In addition to pulling the basic data from the DB, it also does some pre-prep work by including a summarize, a function to count the number of missing rows per column, and count the number of missing columns per row.
+In addition to pulling the basic data from the DB, it also does some pre-prep work by including a summarize function, a function to count the number of missing rows per column, and count the number of missing columns per row.

 ## Prepare
-After pulling the data using the acquire.py function I determined that single unit properties would be those properties zoned referred as Single-Family within the [Investors And Housing Affordability Report](https://www.aeaweb.org/conference/2020/preliminary/paper/ndkr58Tk) (downloads a PDF) which was built using Zillow data.
+After pulling the data using the acquire.py function I determined that single unit properties would be those properties zoned referred as Single-Family within the [Investors And Housing Affordability Report](https://www.aeaweb.org/conference/2020/preliminary/paper/ndkr58Tk) (downloads a PDF) which was built using Zillow data to analyze affordable housing.

 >>>
 Single-family: single family residential; townhouse; row house; mobile home; cluster home; seasonal, cabin, vacation residence; bungalow; zero lot line; patio home; manufactured, modular, prefabricated homes; garden home; planned unit development; rural residence; residential general; inferred single family residential.